MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 }
 ```

 Next, we define a controller with a reference to the session scoped bean.
-Again, we need to run two requests in order to show that the value of the message field is the same for the session.
+Again, we need to run two requests to show that the value of the message field is the same for the session.

 In that case, when the request is made for the first time, the value message is null.
 However, once it is changed, that value is retained for subsequent requests as the same instance of the bean is returned for the entire session.